 How to Change Featured Image Size in WordPress

-Altering the look of your featured images is a major change to the appearance of your site, so let’s take the process set-by-step.
+Altering the look of your featured images is a significant change to the appearance of your site, so let’s take the process set-by-step.
 We also recommend testing these modifications on a WordPress staging site to hide any formatting errors from the public until you take your changes live.

-- Thumbnail size, cropped to 150x150 pixels.
+- Thumbnail size, cropped to 150x150 pixels by default.

-Imagine uploading a 2000 x 1200 pixel image as a featured image.
+For example, imagine uploading a 2000 x 1200 pixel image as a featured image.
 This relatively high resolution makes sense when placing the image full-width on the top of a post.
 However, it would be impractical to squeeze this large image into a smaller area, like an image gallery.
 That's why WordPress makes smaller versions of the same file.

 While WordPress’ image resizing is often helpful, the default sizes won’t work perfectly for featured images on every WordPress site.
 For instance, your WordPress theme might require larger or smaller dimensions for your featured images in different places on your site.
 In this case, the theme might automatically overwrite the default WordPress image sizes.